 January 1, 1881 – Kansas prohibition takes effect.
 Kansas was the first state to do so.
-Carry Nation became known around the world for her support of the prohibition laws.
+Carry Nation became known worldwide for her support of the prohibition laws.

-1881 -1882 – Most of the trail herds headed for Dodge City, another shipping point on the Santa Fe Railroad line.
+1881 -1882 – Most trail herds headed for Dodge City, another shipping point on the Santa Fe Railroad line.

 1882 – Dodge City was the “Cowboy Capital” of the West.

 E.P.
-McCabe of Graham County becomes a state auditor — he is the first African-American elected to statewide office.
+McCabe of Graham County became a state auditor- he was the first African-American elected to statewide office.